utk-cs340-fall22/project-ideas/san5.md

 ## List of Major Features
 - Campus map with icons at each location
 - Icons with color when the location is open during the time that the user uses the app
   - Grey if it is not opened
 - Information about each location
 - Meal equivalency costs
 - Meal Equivalency available locations during the time of user using the app
 - Filter for vegetarians
-- (if we have time) recommendations of locations based on their location using GPS
+- (If available) recommendations of locations based on their location using GPS

 ## Languages /Tool Sets/Third-party Code
 - Python